AndrasE/usapp/README.md

 $ npm i
 ```

-Get SHA certificate fingerprint keys
+Get SHA certificate fingerprint keys:

 ```sh
 $ cd android && ./gradlew signingReport
 ```

 Create a firebase android app with authentication and a real-time database.
-You may need to go to console.cloud.google.com to enable authentication. (firebase should auto-create it, but not 100% will happen)
+You may need to go to console.cloud.google.com to enable authentication. (firebase should auto-create it, but not 100% will happen):

 ```sh
 insert SHA keys above
 ```
-Add Firebase to your Android project
+Add Firebase to your Android project:
 <p>
 <a
  href="https://firebase.google.com/docs/android/setup"
 target="_blank"
 rel="noopener noreferrer"
 >Add Firebase to your Android project </a></p>
 Create a free OneSingal account.
-Get onesignal-id and onesignal-barer from app/settings
+Get onesignal-id and onesignal-barer from app/settings:
 ```sh
 look for OneSignal App ID & Rest API Key
 ```